 While watching the Weather Channel one morning, the forecaster was talking about the rain/snow ratio -- basically 1 inch of rain would be equivalent to 13 inches of snow.

-Kids in preschool, elementary, middle school and to high school will really enjoy it and it only 2 minutes to set-up and some GREAT results!
+Kids in preschool, elementary, middle school and even high school will really enjoy it and it only 2 minutes to set-up with some GREAT results!
 I'm including detailed directions so you can replicate this at home or in a classroom along with affiliate links to items that we used during our experiment.

 All you'll need for this experiment is:

 - a jar that you can fill with snow (we like to use mason jars for experiments like these because they are easy to see through)